nbergeland/BizWiz/README.md

 - Better error handling and graceful degradation
 - Progress tracking for long-running operations

-The code will now run significantly faster and use a fraction of the API calls while maintaining the same functionality.​​​​​​​​​​​​​​​​
+The code now runs significantly faster and uses a fraction of the API calls while maintaining the same functionality.​​​​​​​​​​​​​​​​

 ### Code V1 - WARNING HAS EXCESSIVE API CALLS BUILT IN